JonRider8/Credit-Card_Checker/README.txt

-This is a simple test file that checks if a given credit card number is valid or invalid.
-Companies linked the an invalid card are then listed and can be contacted.
+This is a simple test file that checks if a given credit card number is valid or invalid by using the Luhn algorithm.
+Companies linked to an invalid card are then listed and can be contacted.

-Test could be run individual cards by calling validateCred or can call a nested array of card numbers as well by calling idInvalidCardCompanies.
+Results are returned as a Set to avoid duplications.

-Results and be printed as an array or as a set depending on preference.
+Users can send individual arrays, nested arrays, or even a string of numbers to be tested.